MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 ### Diagnosing issues
 There are many factors to consider when identifying PMA-related issues:

-1. Does the UI or API expected logical or device values.
+1. Does the UI or API expect logical or device values.
     - WPF UI and APIs typically use logical values (but not always)
     - Win32 UI and APIs typically use device values